axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ### Specification testing

 Specification structured testing is all about maintaining explicit, readable test structure whilst providing richer messaging.
-My specification structured test library, [xunit.spec][github] consists of base classes for deriving specifications depending on whether your actions are asynchronous and whether your service method returns a result.
+My specification structured test library, [xunit.spec][github] consists of base classes for deriving specifications depending on whether your service methods are asynchronous and/or return a result.
 Back to the example, we can create our own coarse specification to inherit from using a `ResultSpec<TSubject, TResult>`, which is asynchronous and whose act step returns a result:

 {% highlight C# %}